Specially Designated Terrorist

 A Specially Designated Terrorist (SDT) is a person who has been designated by the U.S. secretary of the treasury to be a specially designated terrorist under notices or regulations issued by the Office of Foreign Assets Control (OFAC), under the U.S. Treasury Department.

 Executive Order 12947, issued by President Bill Clinton on January 23, 1995, prohibits financial transactions with SDTs.
 Twelve organizations and 18 people were identified in the Order as threatening disruption of the Middle East peace process.
 The U.S. secretary of the treasury and the U.S. attorney general were given the power to add other organizations and people to the list.

-On August 20, 1998, President Clinton expanded the list by Executive Order 13099.
+The U.S. government began to impose economic sanctions against international terrorists in 1995.
+On January 25, 1995, Hamas and Hezbollah were listed as SDTs.

+Thus the original twelve organizations were (as written in the Executive Order):